Mossberg makes handguns now? Yes!

 L. Mossberg Clear-Count™ polymer 6-round flush-fit and 7-round extended magazines offer low friction and high wear-resistance.

-- These other established comapnies have a lot more experience with these products.
+These other established companies have a lot more experience with these products.

 Second, the design doesn’t appear to be revolutionary nor innovative.
-That’s not exactly fair.
+However, that’s not exactly fair.
 Let me explain.

 The MC1sc from Mossberg doesn’t offer anything fundamentally different from other similar handguns and, in fact, is a bit behind on size for capacity (see Sig’s P365).

 This MC1sc is on par with and good competition as an alternative to the Glock 43.
 However, with Glock’s newest G43x and Sig’s P365 from last year, this configuration (size and weight for 6 rounds) leaves something to be desired.

 Here’s what’s great about the Mossberg MC1sc: Mossberg takes its reputation for quality and reliable, although budget and sometimes “no-frills,” firearms and applies it to this pistol.

 In our book, Mossberg firearms have never been the nicest available nor the prettiest, however they usually represent a good value and they have their eye on quality control (which is very rare these days).